 “Is it just me, or does it feel like this should be the main academy building?”
 Isla said.

 Anise glanced up and shielded her eyes from the midday sun.
-“It’s pretty impressive, certainly.”
+“It’s pretty impressive, yeah.”

 “Guess we go up?”
 Isla said.

 “Yeah, Headmistress Lawson said we’re on the second floor, rooms thirty-four and thirty-six.”
-Anise led the way, taking the stairs for sheer novelty; steep stairs existed on Mars, but elevators took less room and were therefore the preferred choice.
+Anise led the way, taking the stairs for sheer novelty; steep stairs existed on Mars, but elevators took less room and were therefore the preferred choice where possible.

 They reached the top and Anise moved with purpose along a gently curved hallway with rooms to either side, scanning the number plates.
 She stopped at a door.
 “Here we are!”